 - Missing or broken accessories and items – anything which is stolen or vandalised in a leased vehicle will fall to the insurance company.

-Fed up with negotiating to get the best deal on a new car?
+Want the best deal on your new car?
 Moneyshake brings the market to you, streamlining your options for the most effective way to find a vehicle.

 What condition should my lease car be in?